Lianpui

 Lianpui is a village in the Champhai district of Mizoram, India.
 It is located in the Khawbung R.D.
 Block.
+The village also has the prehistoric Lianpui Menhirs, which was declared as a national monument by Archaeological Survey of India in 2025.

 Demographics

 According to the 2011 census of India, Lianpui has 120 households.
 The effective literacy rate (i.e. the literacy rate of population excluding children aged 6 and below) is 94.32%.